nicosantangelo/sublime-gulp/README.md

     cd ~/path/to/Packages
     git clone git://github.com/NicoSantangelo/sublime-gulp.git Gulp

+### Troubleshooting

+For older gulp versions, the plugin makes use of [node](http://nodejs.org/) which should already be installed if you are using Gulp.
+It creates a cache using node, so in some systems you might need to add your node_modules path to the NODE_PATH, for example (for Unix):

+`export NODE_PATH=/usr/local/lib/node_modules`

+Sublime Gulp might not work without `var gulp = require('gulp');` defined in each task file.
+[More info](https://github.com/NicoSantangelo/sublime-gulp/issues/12) (thanks [@smeijer](https://github.com/smeijer) for the help)

+If you are having trouble running the plugin in **Mac OSX** it's possible that your path isn't being reported by your shell.
+In which case give the plugin [SublimeFixMacPath](https://github.com/int3h/SublimeFixMacPath) a try.
+It may resolve our issue.

+If you still can't get it to run properly, first make sure your Gulp tasks run from a terminal (i.e. outside of sublime) and if so then submit an [issue](https://github.com/NicoSantangelo/sublime-gulp/issues).

 ### CoffeeScript Support

 If you want to use a `gulpfile.coffee` you need to do two things: